KashifIV/PersonalWebsite/README.md

 ## Personal Website

-The purpose of this website is to display my intersts and capabiliteis in a professional capacity.
+The purpose of this website is to display my interests and capabilities in a professional capacity.

 The website's main technologies are: